BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 #### Definition 9
 The **Alpha** state variable ![img](https://latex.codecogs.com/svg.latex?%5Calpha%20%5Cin%20%5B0%2C1%5D) is an estimate of the probability of project success, as evaluated by the Alpha Oracle.
 It is represented normalized such that ![img](https://latex.codecogs.com/svg.latex?%5Calpha%20%3D%200) indicates that the project is estimated to fail, and ![img](https://latex.codecogs.com/svg.latex?%5Calpha%20%3D%201) indicates the highest likelhood of success.

-The initial value of Alpha is 0.5, as a default.

 #### Defintion 10
 The **ProjectTime** state variable ![img](https://latex.codecogs.com/svg.latex?p%20%5Cin%20%5Cmathbb%7BZ%7D_%7B&plus;&plus;%7D) describes the duration for which the project has been in the Execution phase.